sephajebi/home/_pages/teaching.md

-_TA at Isfahan University of Technology:_
+> TA at Isfahan University of Technology

 1. **Computational complexity (graduate)** (2019)
 2. **Elements of matrics and linear algebra** (2018)